Ripley6811/FSND-P3-Item-Catalog/README.md

 the KnockoutJS MVVM for a dynamic front-end, and Google+ third-party login system (OAuth2).

+Grunt-Readme was used to generate the README from templates.
+Sphinx for creating the project and API documentation website.

 Author: Jay W Johnson

 [Link to GitHub repository](https://github.com/Ripley6811/FSND-P3-Item-Catalog)